discretize/discretize-guides/builds/mesmer/power-chronomancer/index.md

     5. <Skill name="Time Sink"/> has higher priority for slow uptime if you have clones to spare mid-phase.
 7. Use <Skill id="10334"/> and <Skill id="30525"/>(if used) off recharge

 Apart from doing DPS, you have access to a wide range of utilities which can all be used twice with <Skill id="29830"/> if needed.
 Cast <Skill id="10173"/> to quickly get up another illusion.

+The idea behind playing <Specialization text="Power Chronomancer" name="Chronomancer"/> in fractals is to provide <Condition name="Slow"/> during your bursts.
+Try to optimize your <Condition name="Slow"/> generator skills for each phase with this in mind.
 </Card>

 </GridItem>